Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Threat Models

 \subsubsection{Academic Fraud}

 Use of algorithms to generate scientific papers has been well-established since SCIgen was created in 2005 to produce nonsensical papers that nevertheless sometimes passed peer review \cite{hargrave_2005}.
 These papers continue to emerge in respected publications, many years later, despite the comparative simplicity of the context-free grammar generation method \cite{labbe2013duplicate, cabanac2021prevalence}.
 Generation of artificial scientific papers uses up valuable reviewing resources, lowers publication quality standards by producing misleading or nonsensical publications, and challenges trust in the scientific review process itself.
-In education, NLG models may be used by students to cheat on language learning assignments via machine translation models \cite{song2019mass}, or easily produce essays on a given topic \cite{feng2018topic, dehouche2021plagiarism} --- both instances where institutions may wish to perform detection of machine generated text to improve academic integrity and encourage students to learn course material.
+In education, NLG models may be used by students to cheat on language learning assignments via machine translation \cite{song2019mass}, or easily produce essays on a given topic \cite{feng2018topic, dehouche2021plagiarism} --- both instances where institutions may be tempted to perform detection of machine generated text to improve academic integrity and encourage students to learn course material.
+Widespread access to convenient NLG interfaces online, such as that provided by ChatGPT \cite{openai_2022}, allow any student with an internet connection to leverage such models, even when doing so undermines the learning objectives of an assignment (i.e., cheating).

 Threat actors submitting AI-generated papers are typically either 1) academics attempting to inflate publication statistics, particularly when meeting a quota in order to maintain their position \cite{cabanac2021prevalence}; or 2) well-meaning researchers probing the publication standards of a potentially disreputable conference \cite{10.1145/1255175.1255220}.
 Capabilities of threat actors include usage of well-established tools such as SCIgen, or usage of more recent Transformer-based approaches that are promoted as ``scientific writing assistants" which can nevertheless be easily exploited to generate long articles of little substance \cite{10.1007/978-3-030-62327-2_27}.
 Mitigation measures should include flagging likely machine-authored publications using published approaches for detection of SCIgen articles \cite{labbe2013duplicate, cabanac2021prevalence}, as well as new detection approaches based on detection of Transformer generated text \cite{rodriguez-etal-2022-cross}.
 Human reviewers can more carefully review flagged articles to determine whether the article contains credible research, irrespective of the detection result.